Caring for a Person with Memory Loss

 About the Conference Director and Team

 Joseph E. Gaugler, PhD, is a Long-Term Care Professor in Nursing and the Director of Graduate Studies in the Center on Aging at the University of Minnesota.
-His research focuses on Alzheimer’s disease, family caregiving, and long-term care.
-The following members of the Families and LTC Projects also helped to organize the 2017 Caring for a Person with Memory Loss Conference, including: Ann Emery, MS, Lauren Mitchell, MA, Colleen Peterson, MS, Shaina Rud, BA, Tamara Statz, MA, LAMFT, and Amanda Weinstein, MS.
+His research focuses on Alzheimer's disease, family caregiving, and long-term care.
+The following members of the Families and LTC Projects also helped to organize the 2018 Caring for a Person with Memory Loss Conference, including: Robyn Birkeland, PhD, Ann Emery, MS, Hayley McCarron, BA, Lauren Mitchell, MA, Colleen Peterson, MS, Tamara Statz, MA, LAMFT, Sierra Trost, BS, Amanda Weinstein, MS, and Rachel Zmora, MPH.

 University of Minnesota Caregiver Registry